 How do I enroll in ONB Mobile Deposit?

 ONB Mobile Deposit is a feature included in the ONB Mobile Banking App.
 You are automatically enrolled into ONB Mobile Deposit.
-Your enrollment will become effective upon acceptance of the terms and conditions of the ONB Mobile Deposit Services Disclosure and Agreement.
-Your request for acceptance of this agreement is made by the App the first time you use this product feature.

 What happens when I submit a check image via ONB Mobile Deposit?